Pytlicek/fastapi-featureflags/README.md

 When needed you can reload all feature flags with `reload_feature_flags`, this is handy when you want to read and change features from URL fe.

-For non-production testing, is there a router available, so you can see the paths in swagger-ui docs.
+For non-production testing, a router is available, so you can see the paths in swagger-ui docs.
 Use `include_in_schema=False` when defining the router for public deployments
 ```